CodeUnityOfficial/codeunity_buyillegalitems/README.md

 ## Credits

 This script is developed by the CodeUnity community.
-Special thanks to Morrey for his role in the preview video.

 **Note:** Ensure proper attribution and compliance with any licensing agreements for third-party resources used in the script.